-The Federal Deposit Insurance Corporation (FDIC) recognizes the serious impact of Tropical Storm Tomas on the customers and operations of financial institutions in the U.S. Virgin Islands and will provide regulatory assistance to institutions subject to its supervision.
+The Federal Deposit Insurance Corporation (FDIC) recognizes the serious impact of the recent severe storms, flooding, tornadoes and straight-line winds on the customers and operations of financial institutions in Nebraska and will provide regulatory assistance to institutions subject to its supervision.
 These initiatives will provide regulatory relief and facilitate recovery.
 The FDIC encourages depository institutions in the affected areas to meet the financial services needs of their communities.